 With this we aim to create a challenging new competitive arena for student teams to get hands-on experience with this technology and put their own fresh thinking into how it can help to achieve energy efficiency.

 Shell Eco-marathon Urban Concept Autonomous Competition (in development)

 This competition is for teams to take their cars to the next level.
 Teams have to consider the application of autonomous technology to their Urban Concept vehicle in order to get through a series of challenges.
 We continue to develop this competition with a small group of dedicated teams.

 Shell Eco-marathon Autonomous Programming Competition

-In this exciting and high-level competition, participants were challenged to develop path planning, perception, and control algorithms for an autonomous vehicle using the Robot Operating System (ROS).
-The codes were then tested in a simulated environment using Microsoft AirSim with the Unreal Engine.
+In this completely virtual competition, participants are challenged to develop path planning, perception, and control algorithms for an autonomous vehicle using the Robot Operating System (ROS).
+The codes are then tested in a simulated environment.

 Shell Eco-marathon Challenger competitions

 Challenger competitions are designed for teams looking to discover Shell Eco-marathon for the first time, or for seasoned competitors to fine-tune and refine their cars ahead of Regional competitions.Challenger competitions

 Shell Eco-marathon Regional competitions

 These are individual competitions that invite experienced teams from academic institutions in Americas, Asia and Europe to apply different approaches in STEM to achieve maximum energy-efficiency with their vehicle on the track.Regional competitions